Switzerland's largest city is often stereotyped as expensive, but there are plenty of free things to do in Zurich.

 Work at the free Büro Züri co-working space

 The Büro Züri co-working space is located inside the Zürcher Kantonalbank on the prestigious Bahnhofstrasse.
 This hip office offers everything a digital nomad requires: free WiFi, free coffee, and an online booking engine to reserve your free desk.
+(Thank you for the tip, Julien Vidal!)

 Visit the Zukunft Club for free